couds/react-bulma-components/README.md

 ### V3

 - Currently V3 its in beta.
-You can try it wirh `npm install react-bulma-component@next`.
+You can try it wirh `npm install react-bulma-components@next`.
 - There may be some bugs in this version please be sure to **test** it before using it on you project

 ### V2 Documentation